kiongxiangyi/bauteilpruefung-frontend/README.md

 To use this app:

-1. Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" for a step by step guide to save the prerequisite measurement features and their tolerances in GTMS.
-The manual can be found in the folder D:\GTMS\Batueilpruefung.
+1. Refer to the user manual "Bauteilpruefung_GTMS-Anleitung" in the folder D:\GTMS\Batueilpruefung for a step by step guide to save the prerequisite measurement features and their tolerances in GTMS.

 2. Users can see the app on the following URL: http://localhost:7000/menu